 Java 8 gives us the opportunity to use the map() and flatMap() methods that originally were used in functional languages.

 We can invoke them on Streams and Optionals.
 These methods help us to get mapped objects by applying the provided mapping function.

-As always, you can check out the examples provided in this article over on GitHub.
+As always, the examples in this article are available over on GitHub.